Mitrovica, Kosova / Kosovo - Things to Do in Mitrovica

 Insider Tips

-Learn a few basic phrases in both Albanian and Serbian to show respect for local communities
+Learn basic greetings in both Albanian and Serbian to show respect for both communities

-Be sensitive when taking photographs, especially near the bridge area, and always ask permission before photographing people
+Be sensitive when photographing in the bridge area and always ask permission before taking photos of people

 Explore Activities in Mitrovica